filecoin-project/specs/src/systems/filecoin_blockchain/struct/block_producer/_index.md

   - Apply the set of messages to the parent state as described above, collecting invocation receipts as this happens.
   - Insert them into a sharray and take its root.
 - `Timestamp` - A Unix Timestamp generated at block creation.
 We use an unsigned integer to represent a UTC timestamp (in seconds).
 The Timestamp in the newly created block must satisfy the following conditions:
-  - the timestamp on the block is not in the future (with ALLOWABLE_CLOCK_DRIFT grace to account for relative asynchrony)
+  - the timestamp on the block corresponds to the current epoch (it is neither in the past nor in the future) as defined by the clock subsystem.
-  - the timestamp on the block is at least BLOCK_DELAY * len(block.Tickets) higher than the latest of its parents, with BLOCK_DELAY taking on the same value as that needed to generate a valid VDF proof for a new Ticket (currently set to 30 seconds).
-  - We also recommend the use of a networkTime() function to be booted on node launch and run every so frequently to call on a networked time service (e.g. ntp) and ensure relative synchrony with the rest of the network.
 - `BlockSig` - A signature with the miner's private key (must also match the ticket signature) over the entire block.
 This is to ensure that nobody tampers with the block after it propagates to the network, since unlike normal PoW blockchains, a winning ticket is found independently of block generation.

 An eligible miner can start by filling out `Parents`, `Tickets` and `ElectionProof` with values from the ticket checking process.

 Next, they compute the aggregate state of their selected parent blocks, the `ParentState`.
 This is done by taking the aggregate parent state of the blocks' parent Tipset, sorting the parent blocks by their tickets, and applying each message in each block to that state.
 Any message whose nonce is already used (duplicate message) in an earlier block should be skipped (application of this message should fail anyway).
 Note that re-applied messages may result in different receipts than they produced in their original blocks, an open question is how to represent the receipt trie of this tipset's messages (one can think of a tipset as a 'virtual block' of sorts).
-For more details on message execution and state transitions, see the [Filecoin state machine](state-machine.md) document.

 Once the miner has the aggregate `ParentState`, they must apply the block reward.
 This is done by adding the correct block reward amount to the miner owner's account balance in the state tree.
 The reward will be spendable immediately in this block.
-See [block reward](#block-rewards) for details on how the block reward is structured.
-See [Notes on Block Reward Application](#notes-on-block-reward-application) for some of the nuances in applying block rewards.

 Now, a set of messages is selected to put into the block.
 For each message, the miner subtracts `msg.GasPrice * msg.GasLimit` from the sender's account balance, returning a fatal processing error if the sender does not have enough funds (this message should not be included in the chain).

-They then apply the messages state transition, and generate a receipt for it containing the total gas actually used by the execution, the executions exit code, and the return value (see [receipt](data-structures.md#message-receipt) for more details).
+They then apply the messages state transition, and generate a receipt for it containing the total gas actually used by the execution, the executions exit code, and the return value .
 Then, they refund the sender in the amount of `(msg.GasLimit - GasUsed) * msg.GasPrice`.
 In the event of a message processing error, the remaining gas is refunded to the user, and all other state changes are reverted.
 (Note: this is a divergence from the way things are done in Ethereum)

 Each message should be applied on the resultant state of the previous message execution, unless that message execution failed, in which case all state changes caused by that message are thrown out.
 The final state tree after this process will be the block's `StateRoot`.